Skip to content

 KNOWN ×8 93.55±0.05 93.11±0.19 92.92±0.15

-With only 50% of the data, KNOWN (92.58) already surpasses the 100%-data baseline (92.40), and iterative prediction (×8) further improves performance to 93.55.
+KNOWN on 50% data (92.58) surpasses the 100% data baseline (92.40), and iterative prediction (×8) further improves it to 93.55.
 Other methods (LogFit/TaskVector/TSV, etc.) sometimes degrade performance.

-Cross-Architecture, Cross-Dataset (PVTv2, ImageNet Pre-trained → 5 Downstream Datasets)
+Cross-Architecture & Cross-Dataset (PVTv2, ImageNet Pre-trained → 5 Downstream Datasets)

 Domain Generalization (PACS, Leave-One-Domain-Out)

-Method art sketch cartoon photo Avg.
+Method art sketch cartoon photo Average

 Naïve Transfer 63.48